biscuit-js/biscuit-store/docs/API_REFERENCE.md

 #### manager.clone
 Clones the selected storage and its state.

-> It is best to avoid using this method, as the best practice would be to do initialization of repositories in one place.
-Copying the repository can lead to code support difficulties.
+> It is best to avoid using this method, as the best practice would be to do initialization of stores in one place.
+Copying the store can lead to code support difficulties.

 params:
 - **name***: *string*;